-Students or concerned parties have the right to contact the Board of Registered Nursing or the Accreditation Commission for Education in Nursing regarding concerns about the educational program.
+Students or concerned parties have the right to contact the Board of Registered Nursing or the Accreditation Commission for Education in Nursing (ACEN) regarding concerns about the Associate Degree Nursing program.
 It is recommended that this be done after all college means for resolving problem/issues have been exhausted.

 Board of Registered Nursing

 General education requirements that are not prerequisite coursework may be completed before or during the Associate Degree Nursing program.
 These requirements must be completed before taking the National Council Licensing Examination-Registered Nurse examination.

 Re-admission to Associate Degree Nursing Program after Failure/Withdrawal